🍂😴Lawn Lab is sleeping for the winter! Check out our video tour for a taste of this fall’s fieldwork🍁🍃

-- Where: The tour is best experienced on site at 3333 Sixth Avenue in Troy, NY.
+- Where: The tour is best experienced on site at 3333 Sixth Avenue in Troy, NY, part of the environmental education campus at NATURE Lab.
 See the photo with the yellow arrow for the exact starting location!

 - How: The tour is designed to be listened to on a mobile device using headphones.
 Click the button below to begin.
 The tour is not physically demanding, but it will ask you to walk, stand, and sit or kneel on the lawn.